CarolineVHK/Immo-Eliza-ML-Pricers/README.md

 ## Machine Learning Model

-The machine learning model used in this project is a [insert model type here], trained on the preprocessed data.
+The machine learning model used in this project is a Linear Regression Model, trained on the preprocessed data and this only for PropertySubType 'House'.
 The model is capable of predicting real estate prices based on the input features.
-Various algorithms and techniques were explored to find the best-performing model.

 ## Usage